 Unicorn AIM VCT

-The managerUnicorn Asset Management is a specialist fund manager with a bias towards smaller companies.
-Chris Hutchinson is the senior fund manager and is supported by a team of four plus an experienced investment committee.
-Unicorn has approximately £1 billion under management.
+Unicorn Asset Management (“Unicorn”) is a specialist fund manager with a bias towards smaller companies.
+Chris Hutchinson is the senior fund manager and has 18 years’ experience in running portfolios of smaller company stocks.
+Alongside this VCT, Mr Hutchinson is also the lead manager of the highly regarded Unicorn Outstanding British Companies Fund.

 - Experienced and well-motivated management teams